European Defence Agency

 The European Defence Agency (EDA) is an agency of the European Union (EU) that promotes and facilitates integration between member states within the EU's Common Security and Defence Policy (CSDP).
-The EDA is headed by the High Representative (HR/VP), and reports to the Council.
-The EDA was established on 12 July 2004 and is based in the Kortenberg building in Brussels, Belgium, along with a number of other CSDP bodies.
+The EDA is headed by the EU High Representative for Foreign Affairs and Security Policy, European Commission’s Vice President (HR/VP), and reports to the Council.
+The EDA was established on 12 July 2004 and is based in Brussels, Belgium, along with a number of other CSDP bodies.

-All EU member states take part in the agency except Denmark.
-The Danish parliament has adopted a proposal in favour of the country participating in the EDA.
+All EU member states take part in the agency.

-The EDA and the European External Action Service (EEAS) together form the Secretariat of the Permanent Structured Cooperation (PESCO), the structural integration pursued by 25 of the 27 national armed forces of the EU since 2017.
+The EDA and the European External Action Service (EEAS), including the EU Military staff (EUMS), together form the Secretariat of the Permanent Structured Cooperation (PESCO), the structural integration pursued by 26 of the 27 national armed forces of the EU since 2017.

 Mission

 Tasks

 The council established the EDA "to support the Member States and the Council in their effort to improve European defence capabilities in the field of crisis management and to sustain the European Security and Defence Policy as it stands now and develops in the future".
 Within that overall mission are three functions;